Red Bank Regional High School

 Red Bank Regional High School (often abbreviated RBR) is a comprehensive regional four-year public high school and school district that serves students in ninth through twelfth grades from the boroughs of Little Silver, Red Bank and Shrewsbury, three municipalities in Monmouth County, in the U.S. state of New Jersey.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.
 The high school is the only facility of the Red Bank regional High School District.

 The school includes a vocational program, which students from anywhere in Monmouth County (who pay tuition, with the exception of in-district students, and students coming from districts where their respective district pays) can attend as a major in one of the many programs, including the Academy of Visual and Performing Arts, the Academy of Information Technology, Academy of Finance, Engineering, and Graphic Communications.
 The school also offers a freshman academy which reduces the size of the school for incoming freshmen by dividing them among three houses.
 In spring 2009, RBR was approved by the International Baccalaureate (IB) North American Division as an IB school and began offering the IB program to juniors and seniors in the fall of 2009.
-In fall 2009, RBR aunched its three-year academies for sophomores, juniors and seniors in the areas of Math & Science, Humanities & Social Studies, International & Cultural Studies, and Sports Medicine & Management.
+In fall 2009, RBR launched its three-year academies for sophomores, juniors and seniors in the areas of Math & Science, Humanities & Social Studies, International & Cultural Studies, and Sports Medicine & Management.

 As of the 2023–24 school year, the school had an enrollment of 1,297 students and 124.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
 There were 344 students (26.5% of enrollment) eligible for free lunch and 84 (6.5% of students) eligible for reduced-cost lunch.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Red Bank Regional High School is overseen by the New Jersey Department of Education and is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology and the National Academy Foundation.